![]() |

 \[ M = \begin{pmatrix} A_1 & \mathbb{O} & \dotsb & \mathbb{O} \\ \mathbb{O} & A_2 & & \vdots \\ \vdots & & \ddots & \mathbb{O} \\ \mathbb{O} & \dotsb & \mathbb{O} & A_k \end{pmatrix}. \]

 respectively.
-Note that any such decomposition preserves total unimodularity and binary regularity.\[ M = \begin{pmatrix} A_1 & C \\ D & A_2 \end{pmatrix}, \]
+Note that any such decomposition preserves total unimodularity and binary regularity.
+A 2-sum can be composed using the function CMRtwosumCompose and decomposed using CMRtwosumDecomposeFirst and CMRtwosumDecomposeSecond.\[ M = \begin{pmatrix} A & B \\ C & D \end{pmatrix}, \]

 Additional data may be associated with each decomposition node.
 Information about specific submatrices/minors can be obtained via CMRseymourNumMinors and CMRseymourMinor, which returns the associated CMR_MINOR objects.